| | |

 bench, Judge Alito has written volumes of legal decisions that should give Senators more than enough context in which to examine

+the nominee's judicial skills and temperament.
 While a 20-year-old job application might have some technical relevance, it should be far less important that some newspaper

 editorials have suggested.